libka-pl/script.module.kover/README.md

 ## Usage

 Just import auto installer to patch all `xbmc*` modules.
+Put it on top of your main plugin script.
 ```python
 from kover import autoinstall  # noqa: F401
 ```